brrd/lodapi/README.md

 Get data about fields of all classes.
 If `deap` is true, a request is performed for each field to get its full details.

-### `listTypes(classType: "entities" | "entries" | "persons", classname: string)`
+### `listTypes(classType: "entities" | "entries" | "persons", classname: string, deap: boolean)`

 **Lodeladmin access level is required.**

 List available types for an entity, entry or person class. `getDetail()` can be used to get more information about each individual type.
+If `deap` is true, a request is performed for each type to get its full details.

 ### `getDetails(lo: "entities" | "entries" | "persons" | "tablefields" | "options", id: number)`